xyli432/FedLearn/README.md

 ### Sphere manifold
 % Clear all variables from the workspace and clear the command window clear all;
-% Set the random number generator seed to 1234 for reproducible results rng(1234);

 % Define the total number of data points (time/space samples) to generate N = 100;
 % Starting point on the sphere manifold (3D vector, must lie on the sphere)